PayBas/style-PBTech/README.md

 ### Changes

-3.0.8.1 (25-6-2016)
+3.0.8.1 (26-6-2016)
+- new design for Polls
-- new design for top bar
+- new design for Top bar
-- new design for rules
+- new design for Rules
-- changed colors for bbcode code box
+- changed colors for Bbcode code box
-- updated fontawesome to 4.6
+- updated Fontawesome to 4.6
 - fix for Recent topics

 3.0.8 (12-6-2016)